Guide to Email Design and Best Practices

 - Use as minimal body copy as possible.

-- Ensure that the images, pictures, or other graphics in the emails are not too small or complex to see when viewing on a mobile device.
+- Ensure that the emails’ images, pictures, or other graphics are not too small or complex to see when viewing on a mobile device.

-- The default text size should be large.
+- The default text size should be prominent.

 - Optimise the size of the images for ease of viewing.